CyberDeck/devise-fido-u2f/README.md

 A gem which allows Rails Devise users to authenticate against a second factor.

 ## Getting started
-Devise FIDO U2F works with Rails 5.1 and Devise 4.3 onwards.
+Devise FIDO U2F works with Rails 4.2 or newer and Devise 3.2 onwards.
 You need to add it to your application's Gemfile with:

 ```ruby
 gem 'devise_fido_usf'